BarbWire-1/curved-text/doco/how-the-factory-works.md

 `getElementsByTypeName()` is like `getElementsByClassName()`, except that it looks for elements that have the specified `type` rather than `class`.

-You might be wondering how this can find `<use>` elements when we never specified a `type` for any of the `<use>`s in `index.view`.
+You might be wondering how `getElementsByTypeName()` can find `<use>` elements when we never specified a `type` for any of the `<use>`s in `index.view`.
 This is part of the magic of [template symbols](https://dev.fitbit.com/build/guides/user-interface/svg/#template-symbols): `type` is automatically copied from the `<symbol>` into each `<use>` that refers to it.
 The linkage between `<use>` and `<symbol>` is established by the `<use>`'s `href` referring to the `<symbol>`'s `id`.

+We iterate over the array of `<use>` elements for the current wiget type:

+> `instances.forEach(el => {`

+If you're using CSS to apply styles to your widgets, the CSS system needs a bit of help.
+It seems that styles are not applied to `<use>` elements automatically, but they will be applied if the system thinks that the element's `class` has changed.
+Reapplying the `class` is sufficient to trigger this:

+> el.class = el.class;

+Finally, we call the widget type's `construct()` function for this instance, passing the `<use>` element.
+We'll describe exactly what `construct()` does below.

+When the factory has constructed all relevant instances of all the widget types it's been told about, its job is done.

+Constructing the Widget
+-

+The `construct()` function is in the widget's [index.js (or .ts)](../app/widgets/curved-text/index.ts).
+Its main job is to turn the `<use>` element object it receives into a widget of the appropriate type, which requires adding new functions and properties to the object.
+In addition, `construct()` can initialise local variables based on element attributes, and lay out the widget's child elements so they display correctly.
+See [how to make a widget](how-to-widget.md) for details.

 ---

-so now we iterate over that array of <use> elements

-instances.forEach(el => {

-we do the stupid el.class=el.class to force the CSS system to work :stuck_out_tongue:

-finally, we call construct(), passing the <use> element

-this calls the construct() function in curved-text/index.ts

-construct() takes the <use> element it receives as an argument, and adds things to it

-the element is just an object, with properties and functions as per fitbit's documentation

-construct() takes that object and uses two techniques to add new things to it

-the simpler thing is to add a new function to an object

-curved-text only dies this once: (el as CurvedTextWidget).redraw = () => {

-after this is done, the element knows about a new function (called redraw)

-previously, it knew how to do functions like .getBBox(); now it can do .redraw()

-the point at this stage is that construct() can add new functions to a built-in element object

-again, the point is just that construct() can add new functions

-construct() can also add new properties

-a simple example of a built-in property is x

-we've added properties called startAngle, anchorAngle and text

-Object.defineProperty(el, 'text', {

-the syntax is horrible, but standard JS

-from the point of view of calling code, they work like simple variables

-eg, text="My label"

-but in the widget's code, we have to provide a function that says what to do with the argument (eg, text)

-quick recap: construct() adds functions and properties to the element object that corresponds to a <use>

-this is how the js/ts API is implemented in the widget

-construct() had to do one final thing

-the widget contains heaps of elements (eg, char <text>) that haven't been put into place yet

-so it has to do an initial layout of all those child elements

-curved-text does this by calling its redraw() function

-it made sense to do that layout stuff in a function so it can be reused again, if need be (eg, if user changes the text)

-of course, all your magic happens in redraw()

-so that's all that construct() does; ok?

-and it's also all that the factory does; it just iterates over all instances of all widget types, calling their construct()
+Using the Widget
+-

-now, in your app/index, you can call getElementById just like you would for any SVG element
+Finally, in your [app/index](../app/index.js), you can call `getElementById()` (or any other `getElementBy...` function) just like you would for any SVG element.

-but if the element is a widget's  <use>, the object you get from getElementById() is the one that was modified by construct()

-so it's magically got the new functions and properties we added to it

-so you can set .startAngle and .text on that object

-and the relevant code in the widget gets executed
+If the element is a widget's `<use>`, the object you get from `getElementById()` is the one that was modified by `construct()`.
+This means that it has the new functions and properties that were added to it there.
+Therefore, in addition to being able to use built-in functions and properties (such as `.x`), you can also use widget-specific ones (such as `.startAngle` and `.text`).
+Whenever you do so, the corresponding code in the widget's [index.js (or .ts)](../app/widgets/curved-text/index.ts) gets executed.

-I guess it's all about connecting things
+If your widget is static (*ie*, doesn't need to be changed while your program is running), you don't need to mention it in app/index at all.
+The widget will acquire any relevant styles set in CSS, and its child elements will be laid out by its `construct()` function which will be called by the factory.
+All you need to do is to call `widgetFactory()` and specify the *type* of widget.

+This whole process is obviously quite convoluted.
+However, hopefully, most of the complexity is hidden away in the factory and widget files, so that using the widget in your app/index is very similar to using a standard Fitbit [element](https://dev.fitbit.com/build/guides/user-interface/svg/) or [component](https://dev.fitbit.com/build/guides/user-interface/svg-components/).